 SARASOTA HOMESTEAD EXEMPTION

-The Sarasota homestead exemption entitles most homeowners to a deduction of $25,000 off of their property’s assessed taxable value, which can result in several hundred dollars in tax savings.
+The Sarasota homestead exemption entitles most homeowners to a reduction of their property’s assessed taxable value, which can result in several hundred dollars in tax savings.

 Once you establish your right to a basic homestead exemption on your Sarasota property, you may also qualify for additional homestead exemptions if you are over 65 years old or have a disability.